If you are contacted by National Credit Services (NCS) you’ll need to deal with the situation head-on.

 Demand Deletion of the Account if National Credit Services Can’t Verify the Debt

-If National Credit Services provides an incomplete debt verification letter, or if they provide none at all, that could be a fortunate situation for you.
+If they provide an incomplete debt verification letter, that could be a fortunate situation for you.

-Their inability to validate the debt means they’ll be required to remove it from the credit reports and stop pursuing you for payment.
+Their inability to validate the debt means they’ll be required to remove it from the credit reports.

 Now that’s what they’re supposed to do, but it isn’t what always happens.